 SAME SAME DIFFERENT

-Inspired by Naomi’s own experiences as a Trans- racial adoptee, adopted from Hong Kong into a White British family, the play focuses on what adoptees perceive as the similarities and differences between themselves and their family members.
+Inspired by Naomi’s own experiences as a Trans-racial adoptee, adopted from Hong Kong into a White British family, the play reveals what it’s like to grow up in a family and community who don’t look like you.
+Adoptees of all ages are given the opportunity to share their stories in their own words, reflecting on what they perceive to be the similarities and differences between themselves and their family members.

-An extract of the play was performed in the studio at York Theatre Royal in July 2018 as part of their Black Box showcase.
+A scratch version was performed in the studio at York Theatre Royal in July 2018 as part of a Black Box showcase.

 - Naomi Sumner Chan